connctd/slate/source/includes/_apps.md

 **scope:** Space separated list of scopes.
 The offline scope is necessary if a refresh token should be later on generated

+**public:** You have to set this to true if there exists the possibility of client secret disclosure (e.g. Android app might be decompiled).
+Apps with setting public=true will not be able to register action callback urls since the client_credentials grant type flow is required for that but which is deactivated due to security concerns with public apps.

-**public:** If set to true any user can see your app (e.g. in an app store).
+**visible:** If set to true any user can see your app (e.g. in an app store).
 If set to false only you can see the app.

 **tags:** Used to search for apps with specific meanings (e.g. Smart Home, Netatmo, Assisted living)